Insights from the Gaussian Processes Method for the FRB-associated X-ray Burst of SGR 1935+2154: Introduction

 Magnetars bursts had been detected since March 5, 1979, from SGR 0526–66.
-Initially, signals were categorized because of their softer spectrum and generating repeatedly from specific directions in the sky.
-Therefore, they are dubbed as soft gamma-ray repeaters (SGRs) \citep{1992ApJ392L9D,Narayan1992GammarayBA}.
+Initially, signals were categorized because of their softer spectrum and were generated repeatedly from specific directions in the sky.
+Therefore, they are called soft gamma-ray repeaters (SGRs) \citep{1992ApJ392L9D,Narayan1992GammarayBA}.
 The classical model of SGRs suggests that a plausible mechanism triggering short bursts comes from the dramatic activity of crusts, which occurs due to the accumulation of stress in the crust as the strong magnetic field slowly diffuses through the dense stellar matter.
-When the solid crust is unavailable to modify plastic deformation to reach the required equilibrium profile constrained by the spin-down process or when the magnetic stress surpasses the shear modulus, crustquakes are preferred to occur \citep{BAYM1971816,1995MNRAS275255T}.
+When the solid crust is unable to modify plastic deformation to reach the required equilibrium profile constrained by the spin-down process or when the magnetic stress surpasses the shear modulus, crustquakes are likely to occur \citep{BAYM1971816,1995MNRAS275255T}.
 In subsequent years, the initial magnetar model underwent substantial modification and expansion, primarily driven by the incorporation of multi-wavelength observations.
-As a generator of gamma-ray, X-ray, and radio bursts, SGRs have the potential to produce Fast Radio Bursts (FRBs), featuring the highest energy, and ms duration.
-Though many models are proposed \citep[i.e.]{2018ApJ86831Y,2020ApJ8971L,2020ApJ904L15Ioka,Yang_2021,2021MNRAS.507.2208W}, the generating process of FRBs is still unclear.
+SGRs, as generators of gamma-ray, X-ray, and radio bursts, have the potential to produce Fast Radio Bursts (FRBs) with the highest energy and millisecond duration.
+Although many models have been proposed \citep[e.g.][]{2018ApJ86831Y,2020ApJ8971L,2020ApJ904L15Ioka,Yang_2021,2021MNRAS.507.2208W}, the generating process of FRBs remains unclear.